- RollUpEurope

 Read below!

-Lesson #1: Disciplined M&A
+Lesson #1: Disciplined M&A: right place, right time

 From the outset, Graanul sought to accumulate production capacity in the belief that demand for biomass would keep surging.
 That bet has paid off.
 Between 2010 and 2020, Europe’s (incl. the UK) pellet consumption had more than tripled.